tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

   * the ``EpcX2SapUser`` part is provided by the RRC entity and used by the RRC enity.

+The primitives that are supported in our X2-C model fit into two categories.
+In the first category there are those primitives  used for the X2-based
+handover:

+ - HANDOVER REQUEST
+ - HANDOVER REQUEST ACK
+ - HANDOVER PREPARATION FAILURE
+ - SN STATUS STRANSFER
+ - UE CONTEXT RELEASE

+all the above primitives are used by the currently implemented RRC model during the preparation and execution of the handover procedure.

+In the second category there are those primitives which are needed to implement Self-Organized Network (SON) functionalities.
+The supported primitives in this category are:

+ - LOAD INFORMATION
+ - RESOURCE STATUS UPDATE

-For a list of the X2 Service Primitives supported by the above classes, as well as for a description of the parameters passed to these primitives, the reader is advised to consult the file `epc-x2-sap.h` and/or the corresponding doxygen documentation.
+note that the current RRC model does not actually use these primitives, they are included in the model just to make it possible to develop SON algorithms included in the RRC logic that make use of them.
+For a detailed description of these primitives and the parameters that they take, the reader is advised to consult the file `epc-x2-sap.h` and/or the corresponding doxygen documentation.

+Finally, it is noted that Mobility Robustness Optimization primitives such as Radio Link Failure indication and Handover Report are not supported at this stage.